Short stem prosthesis – Frequently Asked Questions (FAQ)

 For those with statutory insurance, the costs of a hip replacement (regardless of whether short-stem or standard) are usually covered by the health insurance fund.
 Special additional services (e.g. private services, comfort stay, premium implants) can incur additional costs.
 It is important to discuss the cost and service overview with the clinic and the surgeon before the operation.

-How do I find a suitable specialist for a short-stem prosthesis?
+How do I find a suitable specialist for a short-stem hip prosthesis?

-• Recommendation: At Endoprotheticum Rhein-Main in Mainz under Prof. Dr. med.
-Karl Philipp Kutzner
+- Recommendation: At Endoprotheticum Rhein-Main in Mainz under Prof. Dr. med.
+Karl Philipp Kutzner you will find proven expertise in the field of short-stem hip arthroplasty.

 When should one decide for a short‑stem prosthesis and when not?

-A decision for a short-stem prosthesis should be made when the conditions are favorable (good bone quality, favorable anatomy, desire for the most bone-sparing care possible) and the surgeon masters the technique.
-If, on the other hand, the bone structure is severely compromised or a complex anatomical situation exists, a standard hip replacement may be the more reliable choice.
+A decision for a short‑stem prosthesis should be made when the conditions are favorable (good bone quality, favorable anatomy, desire for the most bone‑preserving treatment) and the surgeon is experienced with the technique.
+Conversely, if the bone structure is severely compromised or there is a complex anatomical situation, a standard hip prosthesis may be the more reliable choice.

 What should I discuss with my doctor before short stem prosthesis surgery?